DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-12-managing-support-users.md

 > Enter a Department for Education email address in the correct format, like name@education.gov.uk

+The email address must be unique to the organisation.
+If the support user enters an email address that is already in use by another user, we show the error:

+> Email address already in use

 ## Further considerations

 The support users section is currently named ‘Users’.
 This may be confused with the sub-section within an organisation with the same name.
 If the two sections are confusing, we will rename the support users section.

+### DfE Sign-in

+Support users can only sign in to the service with a DfE Sign-in account.

+The email address entered must match the one used in the invitation.
+We use the email address to link the service to the user.

+If the email address does not match, the user:

+- may not be able to sign in to the service
+- may be able to sign in to the service but not see the support part of the service

+We need to consider how we communicate this in our email notifications.